Canon 850D vs Nikon D7500

 It is notable that the D7500 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 850D lacks such a headphone port.

 Both the 850D and the D7500 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the 850D followed on from the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 850D and D7500 can be found, respectively, in the Canon 850D Manual (free pdf) or the online Nikon D7500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 850D and the Nikon D7500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.